yalesites-org/yalesites-project/docs/xdebug.md

 The above command will do the following:

 - Set the environment variable XDEBUG_MODE within the appserver to `off`
-- Enables page caching again as that is the default
 - Removes any previous docker-php-ext-xdebug.ini files that may still exist, disabling the extension
 - Kills php-fpm so that the new configuration can be loaded
 - Clears the cache one more time (just in case)